 August Belmont - President, CV Communities

-August joined Standard Pacific Homes in November 1996 as Director of Land Acquisition for the company's Orange County Division.
-In June 1997 he was promoted to Vice President of Land Acquisition.
-In November 1999 August was promoted to Division Manager and charged with launching the company's Inland Empire Division.
-After the new division became profitable, he was promoted to Division President in January 2002.
+Prior to City Ventures, Mr. Belmont joined Standard Pacific Homes in November 1996 as Director of Land Acquisition for the company's Orange County Division.
+In June 1997, he was promoted to Vice President of Land Acquisition.
+In November 1999, he was promoted to Division Manager and charged with launching the company's Inland Empire Division.
+After the new division became profitable, Mr. Belmont was promoted to Division President in January 2002.
 By 2005, the Inland Empire Division had become the most profitable among the company's twenty-five geographic divisions.

 In 2006, the division was both the largest and most profitable in the company with revenue exceeding $500 million.
-After surviving the subsequent housing downturn, the division was again the most profitable in the company for 2009 and through August's departure in mid-2010.
-During almost fourteen years with Standard Pacific, August completed over 50 land purchases totaling over $1.0 billion in transaction value and comprising over 16,300 residential lots.
+After surviving the subsequent housing downturn, the division was again the most profitable in the company for 2009 and through Mr. Belmont's departure in mid-2010.
+During almost fourteen years with Standard Pacific, he completed over 50 land purchases totaling over $1.0 billion in transaction value and comprising over 16,300 residential lots.

-During ten years running the Inland Empire Division, August and his team built over 5,200 homes which produced over $2.3 billion of revenue.
+During ten years running the Inland Empire Division, Mr. Belmont and his team built over 5,200 homes which produced over $2.3 billion of revenue.
 A twenty-one year industry veteran, he had worked with three other homebuilders in land acquisition and finance capacities prior his employment with Standard Pacific.
-August earned his M.B.A. from the Anderson Graduate School of Business at U.C.L.A. in 1989 and his B.A. in Economics from Georgetown University in 1985.
+Mr. Belmont earned his M.B.A. from the Anderson Graduate School of Business at U.C.L.A. in 1989 and his B.A. in Economics from Georgetown University in 1985.

 Adam C. Smith - Vice President, CV Communities

-Adam joined Standard Pacific Homes in April 2002 as an Assistant Project Manager for the new Inland Empire Division.
-In January 2005 he was promoted to Project Manager.
-Adam has extensive experience with large-scale projects, having managed all of the entitlement processing and infrastructure development for the master planned communities of Victoria Arbors in Rancho Cucamonga and Wolf Creek in Temecula.
-More recently, Adam was involved in the negotiation and evaluation of multiple land purchases for the Inland Empire Division.
+Previously, Mr. Smith worked with Standard Pacific Homes in April 2002 as an Assistant Project Manager for the new Inland Empire Division.
+In January 2005, he was promoted to Project Manager.
+Mr. Smith has extensive experience with large-scale projects, having managed all of the entitlement processing and infrastructure development for the master planned communities of Victoria Arbors in Rancho Cucamonga and Wolf Creek in Temecula.
+More recently, he was involved in the negotiation and evaluation of multiple land purchases for the Inland Empire Division.

-Prior to his employment with Standard Pacific Homes, Adam worked for the Phantom Works advanced space research group of the Boeing Company where he was, literally, a rocket scientist.
-Adam earned his M.S.
+Prior to his employment with Standard Pacific Homes, Mr. Smith worked for the Phantom Works advanced space research group of the Boeing Company where he was, literally, a rocket scientist.
+Mr. Smith earned his M.S.
 Degree in Mechanical Engineering from Stanford University in 1998 and his B.S. in Mechanical Engineering from U.C.
 Santa Barbara in 1997.

 Michael J. White - Vice President, CV Communities

-Mike joined Standard Pacific Homes in April 1990 as a young Project Manager with the company's Orange County Division.
-In late 1999, Mike teamed with August to start the Inland Empire Division and help it become the largest and most profitable division in the company.
-As Vice President of Project Management for the division, he oversaw the project management team and personally managed the development of Heritage Lake, a 2,600 unit master planned community in Menifee
+Prior City Ventures, Mr. White joined Standard Pacific Homes in April 1990 as a young Project Manager with the company's Orange County Division.
+In late 1999, he teamed with August Belmont to start the Inland Empire Division and help it become the largest and most profitable division in the company.
+As Vice President of Project Management for the division, he oversaw the project management team and personally managed the development of Heritage Lake, a 2,600 unit master planned community in Menifee.

-During his twenty year history with Standard Pacific, Mike accumulated an immense entitlement and development experience, especially with large-scale and complex projects in the Inland Empire.
+During his twenty year history with Standard Pacific, Mr. White accumulated an immense entitlement and development experience, especially with large-scale and complex projects in the Inland Empire.
 He started his career with T&B Planning, a Southern California based land planning firm.
-Mike earned his M.B.A. from the University of Redlands in 2009 and his B.A. in Geography from the University of Northern Iowa in 1986.
+Mr. White earned his M.B.A. from the University of Redlands in 2009 and his B.A. in Geography from the University of Northern Iowa in 1986.